DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 possibility for the eroding institutions of industrial discipline and asceticism to be replaced by structures of a digital police state and/or neoliberal market-arrangements.

+<div class="streams"><hr class="streams" />This lack of what Sloterdijk would call Übungsraum is clearly one of the reasons for our current political and cultural disorientation.<hr class="streams" /></div>

 What is at stake then, in experiments such as the Volkskrant building, is the evolution of Sennett’s old craftsman shop into a topology of